Selbu Municipality: Economy

 Traditionally, Selbu has been an agricultural and forest managing community.
 The area is well known for its special knitting techniques such as the Selburose.
 The last decades have led to efforts in business such as high technology, electronics, and mechanics.
 The newspaper Selbyggen has been published in Selbu since 1889.

 Government

 Selbu Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.
+Waste management has since 2000 been provided by the intermunicipal agency Innherred Renovasjon, and waste collection has been operated by ReTrans Midt since 2018.

 Municipal council

 The municipal council (Kommunestyre) of Selbu Municipality is made up of 25 representatives that are elected to four year terms.
 The tables below show the current and historical composition of the council by political party.